halilozercan/halilozercan.github.io/_posts/2024-03-30-why-text-gets-jittery-when-scaled-on-android.markdown

   </tr>
 </table>

 Also, subpixel positioning not only changes where glyphs are positioned, but also affects how they are anti-aliased.
-The screenshot on the left has the same `i` glyph positioned varyingly on the same line.
-Important part is that all `i` s look the same.
+The screenshot on the left has the same `i` glyph positioned variously on the same line.
+The important part is that all `i`s look the same.
 However, `i`s are rendered differently from each other on the right screenshot when subpixel positioning is turned on.

 Another point of discussion comes from Behdad’s High-DPI Subpixel Text Positioning document;